Meteor (missile): Orders

 The development programme will make large use of computer simulation and so should require a relatively small number of firings, some of which will cover activities more traditionally associated with aircraft-integration trials.
 The first firing, from Gripen, was expected in 2005 with an in service date of August 2012.

 In December 2009 the Spanish government authorized the procurement of 100 Meteor missiles and their corresponding support equipment.

 In September 2010 the Swedish Defence Materiel Administration, signed a production order contract with the MoD for the Meteor missile; the system is expected to be operational with the Swedish Air Force in 2015.

 In May 2015, Qatar ordered 160 Meteor missiles to equip the Dassault Rafales of the Qatar Emiri Air Force.

 Greek Air Force is expected to equip its Rafale fighters with Meteor missiles.
 The missile officially entered service in March 2023.

 Egypt's 2021 Rafale order excluded the long-range Meteor missile, even though the United States had lifted their objection to such a purchase in 2019.
 Reports conflict as to whether Egypt later purchased Meteors.

-According to multiple reports on 31st October, 2025, India is set to order an additional batch of Meteor missiles worth ₹1,500 Crore (~$168M) for an estimated 80 new missiles for the Indian Air Force's Rafale Fleet.
+India enquired whether the Meteor could be integrated with their Sukhoi Su-30MKI and HAL Tejas fleets, however this was refused.
+A proposal for an additional batch of Meteor missiles worth ₹1500 crore for the Indian Air Force's Rafale fleet is expected to be cleared in a high-level meeting of the Indian Ministry of Defence.
+India's Defence Acquisition Council (DAC), chaired by Minister of Defence, cleared the procurement of the 36 such missiles for the Indian Air Force during its meet on 29 December 2025.